venkat1017/SpringMVC/README.md

 # SpringMVC

-This Respository for Spring MVC using Spring 4.
+This Respository is for Spring MVC using Spring 4.

+  *This Example Contains Spring Configuration and MVC pattern